Azure-Samples/azure-ml-federated-learning/examples/README.md

 ## Setup

-- Clone the current repository and set `fl_arc_k8s` as your working directory.
+- Clone the current repository and set `examples` as your working directory.
 - Set up a new conda environment with python version 3.8 and shrike dependencies (the environment is defined in `environment.yml` and `requirements.txt`) by running the following command.

   `conda env create --file environment.yml`